 You pronounce the name ay-deen and it comes from the word for fire.
 In Irish mythology, Aideen was married to the Grandson of Fionn Mac Cool, Oscar.

 Their love was so strong that when he died in battle, she too died, but of a broken heart.

 If you’re tempted to pronounce this Ann, you’d be wrong.
 It’s two syllables--- awn—ye.
-The Anglicized form of the name is Anna, Anya or Hannah.
+The Anglicized form of the Gaelic name meaning is Anna, Anya or Hannah.
 Aine means brilliance, radiance or great splendor.
 It can also mean great prosperity.

 In the ancient legends, Aine was one of the many wives of Fionn Mac Cool and was the queen of the fairies of Munster.
 Most